 II.
 How To Pre-Read A Book — Understand It Before You Read It

 Let us suppose that you are given a reading assignment.
-For example, you are told to read a Chapter in Schultz.
+For example, you are told to read a Chapter in The Old Testament Speaks by Schultz.
 Or the next five pages on fractions in your bookkeeping course.
 Or perhaps even a complete book report on The Master’s Plan of Evangelism by Coleman.

 You take the book home.
 You sit down at your desk at the exact moment your study hour begins.
 And you open the book to the page assigned.